 Students will be informed, on a regular and timely basis, of their progress in meeting the standards of attendance.
-Student attendance monitoring must be completed as outlined in the Attendance Monitoring Guidelines.
 Student attendance will be monitored on a daily basis and students must be informed of their attendance on a weekly basis.
 Students must be advised within the first opportunity after a missed class to discuss and implement actions and options to remedy absenteeism.
+Student attendance will also be monitored each module.
+At the end of a student's module, a progress report will be automatically generated by the Electronic Student Database (ESD) and sent via email to the student.
+The progress report will include the student's current cumulative attendance rate.